XingXie/xingxie.github.iobakup/_posts/2015-06-25-install-spark-cluster.md

 export SPARK_SCALA_VERSION=2.11
 ~~~

-6. in master spark-1.2.2/, sbin/start-all.sh.
+6.in master spark-1.2.2/, sbin/start-all.sh.
 You can see process is running in master and slave machines.
 When servers are up, you can check ui
 http://xxxx.compute.amazonaws.com:8080/

 you can do sbin/stop-all.sh to stop master and slaves.

-7. upload your jar file from local to master and slave remote servers.
+7.upload your jar file from local to master and slave remote servers.
 Script uploadToServer.sh (Prefer)

 ~~~ shell